Abu Dhabi City Guide And Airport Transfer Service

 Abu Dhabi Airport Transfers And Private Taxi Service

 Bus stops can be found outside the arrival and departure facilities of the airport in Abu Dhabi and are indicated by blue and white signage.
-A1, 490, 211, 240, and X8 are a few bus routes that make stops at the Abu Dhabi airport.
+A1, 490, 211, 240, and X8 are bus routes that make stops at the Abu Dhabi International airport.
 Those arrive every 40 minutes.
 To take the bus, you'll need a Hafilat smart card.

-Abu Dhabi weather
+Explore Abu Dhabi Sightseeing

 Abu Dhabi Travel Tips